TheKingsident/algorithm-visualizer/README.md

 UI components to manage pop-ups and other interface elements.

 - **button.jsx/**: A customizable button component.
-It serves as a flexible button that you can style and reuse throughout the app wherever a button is needed.
+It serves as the flexible button that you can style and reuse throughout the app wherever a button is needed.
 - **dropdown-menu.jsx/**: Adds a dropdown menu component that expands when clicked, showing the list of sorting algorithms.
 Great for offering users multiple options without cluttering the interface.
 - **sheet.jsx/**: The base component for sliding sheets, often used as a sidebar or a pop-up information pane.
 This component powers the AlgorithmInfoSheet, allowing information about algorithms to be displayed in an organized, off-canvas style.
 - **slider.jsx/**: A slider component that allows users to select a value from a range.
 Used for settings or input that requires selecting speed within a bounded range.